daqnext/meson-grants/.github/ISSUE_TEMPLATE/2nd.md

 ---
 name: Meson Grant Application 2nd Tier
-about: Submit this issue to apply for a 2nd Tier: Broaden the reach and impact of the community
+about: "Submit this issue to apply for a 2nd Tier: Broaden the reach and impact of the community"
 title: <Your Title Here>
 labels: Meson Grant 2nd Tier
 assignees: bitruss